 A subscriber may change their enrollment outside of the annual open enrollment if a special open enrollment event occurs.
-However, the change in enrollment must be allowable under Internal Revenue Code (IRC) and Treasury Regulations, and correspond to and be consistent with the event that creates the special open enrollment for the subscriber, the subscriber's dependent, or both.
+However, the change in enrollment must be allowable under Internal Revenue Code (IRC) and Treasury Regulations, and correspond to, and be consistent with, the event that creates the special open enrollment for the subscriber, their dependent, or both.
+A special open enrollment event must be an event other than an employee gaining initial eligibility for PEBB benefits.

 The special open enrollment may allow a subscriber to:

-Change their dental plan; or

-Enroll or remove eligible dependents.
+- Enroll in or change their dental plan; or - Enroll or remove eligible dependents.

-To make an enrollment change, the school employee must make the change online in SEBB My Account or submit the required form(s) to their SEBB Organization.
-All other subscribers must submit the form(s) to the SEBB Program.
-The form(s) must be received no later than 60 days after the event that created the special open enrollment.
-In addition to the required forms, the SEBB Program or SEBB Organization will require the subscriber to provide proof of the dependent's eligibility, proof of the event that created the special open enrollment, or both.
+To make an enrollment change, the employee must submit the required form(s) to their employing agency.
+Any other subscriber must submit the required form(s) to the PEBB Program.
+The form(s) must be received no later than 60 days after the event that creates the special open enrollment.
+In addition to the required forms, the PEBB Program or the employing agency will require the subscriber to provide proof of the dependent's eligibility, proof of the event that created the special open enrollment, or both.